Eugene Garfield: Career and research

 Working as a laboratory assistant at Columbia University after his graduation, Garfield indexed all previously synthesized compounds so that not to remake them, which helped him understand that his inclination to information towards science was bigger than towards chemistry.

 In 1951, he got a position at the Welch Medical Library at Johns Hopkins University in Baltimore, Maryland, where most of the National Library of Medicine information systems were developed.
 There he built search and cataloging system methods using punch-cards.
 In 1953, at the First Symposium on Machine Methods in Scientific Documentation, Garfield got introduced to Shepard's Citations.

-In 1956, Garfield founded the Institute for Scientific Information (ISI), which was located in Philadelphia, Pennsylvania.
-In the 1990's, ISI was faced with bankruptcy and was acquired by JPT Holdings who later sold it to Thomson (Thomas Business Information) where it formed a major part of the science division of Thomson Reuters.
+In 1960, Garfield founded the Institute for Scientific Information (ISI), which was located in Philadelphia, Pennsylvania.
+In the 1990s, ISI was faced with bankruptcy and was acquired by JPT Holdings who later sold it to Thomson (Thomas Business Information) where it formed a major part of the science division of Thomson Reuters.
 In October 2016 Thomson Reuters completed the sale of its intellectual property and science division; it is now known as Clarivate Analytics.

 Garfield was responsible for many innovative bibliographic products, including Current Contents, the Science Citation Index (SCI), and other citation databases, the Journal Citation Reports, and Index Chemicus.
 He was the founding editor and publisher of The Scientist, a news magazine for life scientists.
 In 2003, the University of South Florida School of Information was honored to have him as lecturer for the Alice G. Smith Lecture.
 In 2007, he launched Histcite, a bibliometric analysis and visualization software package.

 Following ideas inspired by Vannevar Bush's highly cited 1945 article As We May Think, Garfield undertook the development of a comprehensive citation index showing the propagation of scientific thinking; he started the Institute for Scientific Information in 1956 (it was sold to the Thomson Corporation in 1992).
 According to Garfield, "the citation index ... may help a historian to measure the influence of an article — that is, its 'impact factor'".
 The creation of the Science Citation Index made it possible to calculate impact factor, which ostensibly measures the importance of scientific journals.
 It led to the unexpected discovery that a few journals like Nature and Science were core for all of hard science.
 The same pattern does not happen with the humanities or the social sciences.

 His entrepreneurial flair in having turned what was, at least at the time, an obscure and specialist metric into a highly profitable business has been noted.
+A scientometric analysis of his top fifty cited papers has been conducted.

 Garfield's work led to the development of several information retrieval algorithms, like the HITS algorithm and PageRank.
 Both use the structured citation between websites through hyperlinks.
-Google co-founders Larry Page and Sergey Brin acknowledged Gene in their development of PageRank, the algorithm that powers their company's search engine.
+Google co-founders Larry Page and Sergey Brin acknowledged Garfield in their development of PageRank, the algorithm that powers their company's search engine.
 Garfield published over 1,000 essays.